bzted/rustls/README.md

 ## Early Auth

-To enable early client authentication, you must indicate it while configurating clients, as shown in the `client_psk.rs` example.
+To enable early client authentication, you may indicate it by adding the `early_auth` flag when running the client and server.

-You can indicate it by setting the `early_auth` flag to true.

 ```
-// Enable early auth
-client_config.early_auth = true;
+cargo run --example client_auth -- -group mlkem768 -authkem bikel3 -early_auth

 ```
 ### Platform support